SFEM for the unsteady Navier-Stokes Equations on a stationary surface: Numerical results

 Instead of using the approximation of the inertia term $\chtil(\bullet;\bullet,\bullet)$ introduced in \eqref{eq: skew-symmetrized ch real Ph}, and \Cref{remark: inertia term Ph} and used throughout the analysis, we use the following for our implementation

 where we see no difference in convergence quality for all quantities.
-Using this approximation for the inertia term means that we eventually avoid any kind of approximation involving geometric quantities such as the Weingarten map, Gauss curvature, etc. We, finally, introduce the following notation for the error norms used
+Using this approximation for the inertia term means that we eventually avoid any kind of approximation involving geometric quantities such as the Weingarten map, Gauss curvature, etc. Finally, we introduce the following notation: